It was the worst of FPS, it was the best of FPS.

 - The boxes within the matrix table are colored based on the FPS scale from before, so a purple colored box indicates a very low performing setup and a bright teal box indicates a very high performing setup.

-- Hovering the mouse cursor over a box will show more detailed information about that particular computer setup, including the average FPS that has been recorded for that setup and the primary CPU/GPU combination that achieved it.
+- Clicking on a box will show more detailed information about that particular computer setup, including the average FPS that has been recorded for that setup and the primary CPU/GPU combination that achieved it.

 - There are boxes marked to indicate both the minimum system requirements to run the game as well as RSI's recommended system requirements.
 (Noted in the above screenshot)